 AASB 8 requires a 'management approach' under which segment information is presented on the same basis as that used for internal reporting purposes.
-The Board as a whole will regularly review the identified segments in order to allocate resources to the segment and to assess its performance.
+The Board will regularly review the identified segments in order to allocate resources to the segment and to assess its performance.